Channel Balance Interpolation in the Lightning Network via Machine Learning: Methodology

 \subsection{Positional Encodings}

 Positional encoding is essential for capturing the structural context of nodes, as graphs lack inherent sequential order.
-Utilizing eigenvectors of the graph Laplacian matrix as positional encodings provides a robust solution to this challenge.
-These eigenvectors highlight key structural patterns, enriching node features with information about the overall topology of the graph\cite{vijay}.
-By integrating these spectral properties, machine learning models can effectively recognize and utilize global characteristics, enhancing performance in tasks like node classification and community detection.
+Using eigenvectors of the graph Laplacian matrix as positional encodings provides a robust solution to this challenge.
+These eigenvectors highlight key structural patterns about the overall topology of the graph \cite{vijay}.
+By incorporating these spectral properties, machine learning models can better identify and leverage network-wide characteristics, improving performance in tasks such as node classification and community detection.

+In practice, computing positional encodings for networks of the scale studied in this work ($7,497$ nodes and $40,462$ edges) takes approximately one second on a standard machine.
+While this computation could become more expensive on significantly larger graphs, the current performance is sufficient for near realtime use cases on today’s Lightning Network.